What's Included in the Price

 What Affects the Cost

 A straightforward ensuite retile in a 1990s Mawson Lakes or Golden Grove home with porcelain tiles and standard layout sits toward $1,700.
-A heritage bathroom in Norwood with old tile removal, reactive clay slab repairs, feature tiling, and substrate correction pushes toward $10,200.
+A heritage bathroom in Norwood with old mortar-bed tile removal, reactive clay slab repairs, feature tiling, and substrate correction pushes toward $10,200.

 Adelaide-Specific Considerations